coprolit/rpg-rules/tactical-activity-tracking.md

 **Movement** Movement is a unique action during the combat round, because it is often combined with other actions, such as shooting while moving forward, advancing while drawing a weapon, or charging into combat.
 An [action penalty](https://github.com/coprolit/rpg-rules/blob/master/movement-rules.md) based on one’s movement pace applies to all other actions performed in the round.

+**Conditional Actions**
+A conditional action is a **held action** that will be triggered when certain conditions are met.
+The combatant declares a specific trigger and action on his initiative, and it is considered “ready” when it would normally resolve.
+The action is resolved when (and if) the trigger condition occurs (often on someone else’s initiative).

 ### parry
 The amount of `parry` to be used and who it will be used against must be announced at the beginning of the round, or as soon as melee ensues.